Sedaxane

 Sedaxane is a broad spectrum fungicide used as a seed treatment in agriculture to protect crops from fungal diseases.
 It was first marketed by Syngenta in 2011 using their brand name Vibrance.
-The compound is an amide which combines a pyrazole acid with an aryl amine to give an inhibitor of succinate dehydrogenase.
+The compound is an amide which combines a pyrazole acid with an aryl amine to give a succinate dehydrogenase inhibitor (SDHI).

 The compound is widely registered for use, including in Australia, the EU, UK and US.

 History

 Inhibition of succinate dehydrogenase, the complex II in the mitochondrial respiration chain, has been known as a fungicidal mechanism of action since the first examples were marketed in the 1960s.
 The first compound in this class was carboxin, which had a narrow spectrum of useful biological activity, mainly on basidiomycetes and was used as a seed treatment.
 By 2016, at least 17 further examples of this mechanism of action were developed by crop protection companies, with the market leader being boscalid, owing to its broader spectrum of fungal species controlled.
 However, it lacked full control of important cereal diseases, especially septoria leaf blotch Zymoseptoria tritici.